HBO Max is WarnerMedia's streaming service for Friends, Arrowverse and more

 WarnerMedia on Tuesday revealed HBO Max as the next streaming home for its content, which includes Friends, shows from The CW network and movies such as Shazam and Fantastic Beasts and Where to Find Them.

-WarnerMedia confirmed the service on Twitter after The Hollywood Reporter shared the news.
+WarnerMedia confirmed the service on Twitter, announcing that the service is set for a spring 2020 debut.

 A promo video for the upcoming service shows a mix of HBO content like Game of Thrones and Sesame Street, along with Warner's cable staples like Full Frontal with Samantha Bee, DC Entertainment films like Wonder Woman and mentions that content will also come from brands like Adult Swim, CNN and others.